 An outfall structure may qualify for Permit by Rule (PBR) (a) 2 if is located in a disturbed riparian zone (or outside the riparian zone) and is at or below grade in the flood hazard area (or outside the flood hazard area).
 If the above conditions cannot be met, a formal permit will be required.

 A Flood Hazard Area General Permit No. 10 applies to outfall structures, however, it requires that the outfall be along a watercourse that drains less than 50 acres and that a FWW GP #11 has already been obtained.
 If those conditions cannot be met, then an Individual Permit is required.

-Outfalls and intakes are pipe openings that are located in water areas to intake water or discharge effluents including sewage, stormwater and industrial effluents.
-The construction of outfalls and intakes generally requires a coastal permit.
-Maintenance, replacement or repair of outfalls and intakes may qualify for an exemption.
-Outfalls and intakes are usually constructed in conjunction with a larger private, public, residential or commercial development project and are reviewed in the context of the larger project.
-There are no coastal permits-by-rule or coastal general permits specific to culvert work.
+Maintenance, replacement or repair of outfalls and intakes may qualify for an exemption per N.J.A.C.
+7:7-2.2(b) or N.J.A.C.
+7:7-2.2(c).
+As outfalls and intakes are usually constructed in conjunction with a larger private, public, residential or commercial development, they are typically reviewed in the context of that larger project.

 Tidelands, also known as riparian lands, are all those lands now or formerly flowed by the mean high tide of a natural waterway; that is to say any land that is currently or was previously covered by tidal waters.
 The State of New Jersey, and therefore the people of New Jersey, owns all Tidelands except for those to which it has already sold its interest in the form of a riparian grant.